Heatstroke and Injury Prevention

-In a 2019 study (Racinais et al.) researchers took volunteers and asked them to perform sustained maximal muscle contractions.
+In a 2019 study (Racinais et al.), researchers took volunteers and asked them to perform sustained maximal muscle contractions.
 They found that when volunteers were heated up first, they subjectively reported their strength felt the same, but in fact, their muscle contraction wasn’t as durable over time.
-The peak torque and peak voluntary activation of fibres both dipped after only 20% of the length of the contraction.
+The peak torque and peak voluntary activation of fibres both dipped after only 20% of the contraction length.
 However, it found that heat acclimatisation can partially compensate for these effects.
-This finding is in line with other research suggesting that training in the heat can be beneficial for maximising competitive performance in hot weather.
+This finding is in line with other research suggesting that training in the heat can maximise competitive performance in hot weather.

 Proprioception is also known as joint position sense and is used to balance and orient us in the world around us.

-The same group of researchers took another look the next year (Mtibaa, 2019) to take a look at ankle proprioception in a treadmill test.
-Participants asked to run at their own pace, either with or without environmental heating, ran in the heat ran slower, and with more movement error at the ankle.
+The same group of researchers took another look the following year (Mtibaa, 2019) to look at ankle proprioception in a treadmill test.
+Participants were asked to run at their own pace, either with or without environmental heating, ran in the heat ran slower, and with more movement error at the ankle.
 But this was well compensated for further up the body.
-This change in movement was consistent with other previous studies showing this change with runners who were experiencing exercise-induced fatigue.
+This change in movement was consistent with other previous studies showing this change with runners experiencing exercise-induced fatigue.

 It’s a funny term, but intestinal permeability refers to the ease with which certain substances and bacteria pass through the intestinal wall into the bloodstream.
 Usually, these gaps between cells are tiny, so the cells themselves act as a gatekeeper and filter.
-They decide which good things can come into the bloodstream and travel to the rest of the body, and keep the bad stuff like intestinal bacteria, indigestible food and bile in the intestine to be passed out as waste.
+They decide which good things can come into the bloodstream, travel to the rest of the body, and keep the bad stuff like intestinal bacteria, indigestible food, and bile in the intestine to be passed out as waste.

 Hyperthermia leads to a state of high intestinal permeability; that is, the gaps between cells get more prominent, allowing some substances to ‘slip through the net’ and pass into the bloodstream.
 If these things are nasty, the immune system creates a systemic inflammatory response to target and neutralise the potential danger.
-Systemic inflammation, especially when prolonged, has been known to contribute to disease risk and reduce sporting performance (Pires et al., 2017).
+Systemic inflammation, significantly when prolonged, has contributed to disease risk and reduced sporting performance (Pires et al., 2017).

 What are the Heatstroke Treatment Options?